College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 What Percentage Of College Dropout Students Become Successful?

-However, there is no guarantee that the students who drop out of college to pursue their interests or career will succeed in their life.
+However, there is no guarantee that the students who drop out of college to pursue their interests or careers will succeed in their lives.

 On the other hand, some of the most successful people are college dropouts, as they have planned their goals and worked on their strengths with a clear sense of direction.